aholachek/react-flip-toolkit/README.md

 </Flipped>
 ```

-By default, not only the scale of the parent will be counteracted, but also the X and Y translates (this allows children components to make their own FLIP animations without being affected by the parent).
+By default, not only the scale of the parent will be counteracted, but also the X and Y translations (this allows children components to make their own FLIP animations without being affected by the parent).
 But for most use cases, you'll want to additionally specify the `scale` prop to limit the transform adjustment to the scale and allow the positioning to move with the parent.

 ## Flipper component